ben-abraham/raven-trader-pro/README.md

 - [ ] Proxy asset signing/reissuing.
 (Party `A` owns admin asset, Party `B` requests a child asset be minted/reissued/etc under `A`'s admin asset.)
 From the creators side, this just looks like a buy order for an asset that doesn't exist yet.
 - [x] Proper asset decimal/metadata support. (close enough)
 - [ ] Available UTXO dialog (with option to manually lock/unlock?
 UTXO's.)
-- [ ] Hard-Remove Trade Order (Invalidate the previous UTXO by using it in a transaction to yourself.)
-[Code exists but was removed with the bulk order changes]
 - [x] Settings menu
 - [x] -- RPC Connections
 - [ ] -- Preferred rvn/asset destination address (uses address pooling currently)